-If we’re baking and the theme is chocolate cake, we automatically set aside the mustard, soy sauce, anchovies, and guacamole.
+If we’re baking and the theme is chocolate cake, we set aside the mustard, soy sauce, anchovies, and guacamole.

 Treat your book’s theme as you would a chocolate cake recipe.
 Include everything necessary to make a great chocolate cake, and feel free to experiment a bit.
-But always remember that you’re making a chocolate cake not Lobster Newberg.
+But always remember that you’re making a chocolate cake, not Lobster Newberg.

-Your stories and ideas, your favorite quotes and stats, your pictures and documents, are the potential ingredients for your chocolate cake.
+Your stories and ideas, your favorite quotes and stats, and your pictures and documents are the potential ingredients for your chocolate cake.
 Gather up all those that do not belong to chocolate cake—that do not belong to your theme—and put them aside.
 What remains is what you work with.
 These are the ingredients for your masterpiece.

 Yes, this means that some of your favorite stories may not wind up in your book, and other items may only be mentioned briefly.
 You may feel sad about that, but by sacrificing what doesn’t contribute to the theme, you’ll protect your masterpiece from turning into a mishmash.

-The right theme, tightly adhered to, allows your book to soar because it ensures all the parts work in concert to delight/educate/amuse/inspire or otherwise please your readers.
+The right theme, tightly adhered to, allows your book to soar because it ensures all the parts work in concert to delight/educate/amuse/inspire, or otherwise please your readers.

 Possible Themes for Your Life Story or Best Business Practices Book